Novak Djokovic loses to Holger Rune, again, this time at Italian Open

 Nadal, who holds the record of 10 titles in Rome, is not playing as he remains hampered by a nagging hip injury, leaving his status for Roland Garros in question.

-With Djokovic out of the draw, an 18-year streak of either him or Nadal playing in the Rome final ends.
+With Djokovic eliminated, an 18-year streak of either him or Nadal playing in the Rome final ends.

 Djokovic will also lose the No. 1 ranking to Carlos Alcaraz, another 20-year-old player, next week — even though Alcaraz was beaten by 135th-ranked Hungarian qualifier Fabian Marozsan in the third round on Monday.

-Rune’s semifinal opponent will be either Casper Ruud or Francisco Cerundolo, who were scheduled to play later.
+Rune’s semifinal opponent will be Casper Ruud, who beat Francisco Cerundolo 7-6 (5), 6-4.

+In the women’s tournament, Jelena Ostapenko beat Paula Badosa 6-2, 4-6, 6-3 to reach her first semifinal on clay since winning the 2017 French Open.
+Ostapenko was then going back out on court to play in the doubles quarterfinals with partner Lyudmyla Kichenok.

-In the women’s quarterfinals, two-time defending champion Iga Swiatek was up against Wimbledon champion Elena Rybakina and 2017 French Open champion Jelena Ostapenko was facing Paula Badosa.
+In another quarterfinal, two-time defending champion Iga Swiatek was up against Wimbledon champion Elena Rybakina.

 “Do you get punished when you make mistakes?
 You don’t.
 So please respect the player,” Rune said to the umpire, Mohamed Lahyani.
 “It’s an absolute joke.”